FLAVIYO/__PYTHON_PROJECTS/README.md

-# Django Projects
+# Python Projects

-Welcome to my collection of Django projects!
-Below is a list of various Django projects I have worked on.
+Welcome to my collection of Python projects!
+Below is a list of various Python projects I have worked on.
 Each project is linked to its own GitHub repository.

 ## Projects List